Returnships – Are They for You?

 You know the organisation is proactively looking for women (and men) who’ve had a career break.
 They are consciously welcoming people who’ve taken time out, so you will feel less sensitive about your gap.

-Even if the role isn’t what you want to do long term, it can give your CV a boost, with recent work experience at the level you want to work in.
+Even if the role isn’t what you want to do long term, it can give your a boost, with recent work experience at the level you want to work in.

 You’ll probably be part of a cohort so you’ll have peer support.